Iss Pyaar Ko Kya Naam Doon? Ek Baar Phir: Plot

-Meanwhile, Anjali insists that Aastha must fully adapt to the Agnihotri family traditions.
-Varad arranges a honeymoon for Shlok and Aastha and despite Aastha’s attempts to cancel the trip, they leave.
-On the way, Aastha escapes and gets lost in a jungle.
-While searching for her, Shlok finds her and they end up spending their planned "honeymoon" in the jungle, trying to find their way out.
-During this time, Aastha learns that her father, Avdhoot, has been imprisoned, and she assumes that Shlok is responsible, leading her to vent her anger at him.
+Varad arranges a honeymoon for the couple in Singapore.
+Despite Aastha’s attempts to cancel the trip, they leave, during which Aastha escapes and gets lost in a jungle.
+Shlok finds her, and they spend their honeymoon in the jungle trying to find their way out.
+During this time, Aastha learns that her father has been arrested and believes Shlok is responsible.
+Shlok insists on his innocence, but Aastha reveals the truth about their marriage to both families.
+Kalindi advises her to seek divorce.
+At the first court hearing, the judge orders Aastha to stay with Shlok for six months before granting a decision.